South Sudan frees seven detainees accused of coup plot

 "They will definitely be released once you get full satisfaction on the issues," he told Reuters in Addis Ababa, without giving a timeframe.

-Kiir received military backing from neighbouring Uganda - a development that raised fears the clashes could deteriorate into a regional conflict.
+Kiir received military backing from neighboring Uganda - a development that raised fears the clashes could deteriorate into a regional conflict.

 One of Sudan's main donor's Norway said on Wednesday it was now time for Uganda to start withdrawing its troops from South Sudan to avoid worsening the crisis.